OddDev/pirate-plonk/README.md

 # pirate-plonk

+Yoho and a bottle of RUM

-A repository for a talk about RUM &amp; rum.
+This is a simple web-app for a presentation about RUM in the FECG.